El-Tousy/VELO-STOR-Online-Store/README.md

     D --> C
 ```

-The website is fully static: every page is served as-is, with no server-side rendering.
+The website is fully static — every page is served as-is, with no server-side rendering.
 The conversational path runs through a separate Flask service that receives Meta webhooks, enriches the reply with OpenAI, and answers from the same catalogue the site displays.

 ---

 ## Getting Started

-The site is static, so there is nothing to build and no dependencies to install.
+The site is static: nothing to build, no dependencies to install.

 ### Prerequisites

 - Any modern browser
 - Git
-- Optionally, Node.js 18+ if you want to serve the site over HTTP rather than `file://`
+- Optionally, Node.js 18+ to serve the site over HTTP rather than `file://`

 ### Installation